geersch/nestjs-getting-started/docs/02-rest-api.md

 export class AppModule {}
 ```

-This way when the application is booted NestJS will imported the root module, inspects its imports and in turn will import the new `CarInsuranceQuoteModule` module and all of its dependencies.
+This way when the application is booted NestJS will import the root module, inspects its imports, and in turn will import the new `CarInsuranceQuoteModule` module and all of its dependencies.
 We just expanded the application graph.

 <br />
 <p align="center">